 I grew up in a family that like most, was not very political, but believed in the value of a good education, and that if you work hard and do your best there should be no limit to what you can achieve.

-Damian Collins has served as the Conservative MP for Folkestone and Hythe since 2010, and is standing for re-election at the general election on 8th June 2017.
+Damian Collins has served as the Conservative MP for Folkestone and Hythe since 2010.

 In October 2016 he was elected by the House of Commons as Chairman of the Culture, Media and Sport select committee, having previously served as a member of the committee.
 In this role he led the committee’s inquiries into doping in sport, fake news, football governance, homophobia in sport, and the impact of Brexit on the creative industries and tourism.
 Damian is also the Chairman of the Conservative Arts and Creative Industries Network.

 During the Coalition government Damian served between 2014-15 as Parliamentary Private Secretary (PPS) to then Foreign Secretary, Philip Hammond.
 From 2012 to 2014 he was PPS to the then Secretary of State for Northern Ireland, Theresa Villiers.